 To address FHA, we first revisit the theory related to learning from few labeled data and try to find out if FHA can be addressed in principle.
 Fortunately, we find that, in \emph{semi-supervised learning} (SSL) where only few labeled data available, researchers have already shown that, a good classifier can be learned if we have abundant unlabeled data that are compatible with the labeled data.
 Thus, motivated by the SSL, we aim to address FHA via gradually generating highly compatible data for the target domain.
-To this end, we propose a \emph{target orientated hypothesis adaptation network} (TOHAN) to solve the FHA problem.
-TOHAN maintains two deep networks simultaneously, where one focuses on learning an intermediate domain (i.e., learning compatible data) and the other takes care of the intermediate-to-target distributional adaptation (Figure~\ref{fig: model}).
+To this end, we propose a \emph{target-oriented hypothesis adaptation network} (TOHAN) to solve the FHA problem.
+TOHAN maintains two deep networks simultaneously, in which one focuses on learning an intermediate domain (i.e., learning compatible data) and the other takes care of the intermediate-to-target distributional adaptation (Figure~\ref{fig: model}).

 Specifically, due to the scarcity of target data, we cannot directly generate compatible data for the target domain.
 Thus, we first generate an intermediate domain where data are compatible with the given source classifier and the few labeled target data.
 Then, we conduct the intermediate-to-target distributional adaptation to make the generated intermediate domain close to the target domain.
-Eventually, we embed the above procedures into our one-step solution, TOHAN, to make us be able to gradually generate an intermediate domain that contains highly compatible data for the target domain.
-According to learnability of SSL, with the generated ``target-like'' intermediate domain, TOHAN can learn a good target-domain classifier.
+Eventually, we embed the above procedures into our one-step solution, TOHAN, to enable gradual generation of an intermediate domain that contains highly compatible data for the target domain.
+According to the learnability of SSL, with the generated ``target-like'' intermediate domain, TOHAN can learn a good target-domain classifier.

 We conduct experiments on $8$ FHA tasks on $5$ datasets (\emph{MNIST}, \emph{SVHN}, \emph{USPS}, \emph{CIFAR}-$10$ and \emph{STL}-$10$).
 We compare TOHAN with $5$ competitive baselines.
 Experiments show that TOHAN effectively transfers knowledge of the source hypothesis to train a target-domain classifier when we only have few labeled target data.
-In a word, our paper opens a new door to domain adaptation field, which solves privacy leakage and data shortage simultaneously.
+In other words, our paper opens a new door to the domain adaptation field, which solves private-data leakage and data shortage simultaneously.